 Your Guide to a Greener Holiday Season

 Each year, more than 25% more waste is generated during the holiday season than any other time throughout the year.
-This 25% means an increase in trash by 1 million tons per week, or 5 million extra tons between Thanksgiving and New Years!
-By practicing the following simple, earth–friendly behaviors, we can significantly reduce the amount of garbage that is landfilled during the festive season.
+This 25% means an increase in trash by 1 million tons per week, or 5 million extra tons between Thanksgiving and New Year's Day!
+By practicing the following simple, earth friendly behaviors, we can significantly reduce the amount of garbage that is landfilled during the festive season.
 Facts on Holiday Waste

 Make your gifts greener this holiday season.
 We give you great ideas for making your holiday gift giving greener with gift-giving ideas, gift wrapping and packaging tips, recycling holiday cards, and throwing a little to no waste party.

-According to a recent Gallup poll, Americans plan on spending approximately $712 on Holiday gifts this year.
-About a quarter of Americans plan to spend at least $1,000 on gifts this year, another quarter say they will spend between $500 and $999, and about 1/3 will spend between $100 and $499.
-Very few plan to spend less than $100.
+According to a recent Gallup poll, Americans plan on spending approximately $812 on holiday gifts this year.
+About 32% of Americans plan to spend at least $1,000 on gifts this year, 23% say they will spend between $500 and $999, and 30% will spend between $100 and $499.
+Very few (3%) plan to spend less than $100 (Source: Gallup).
 Here are suggestions for creative gift ideas: http://www.recycleworks.org/resident/giftsandpackaging.html#gifts

 More than 28 billion pounds of food are thrown out each year, equating to approximately 100 pounds per person.
 To reduce the amount of food and paper products you or your family discard this season, try the following: